chrisplh258/fem-wave-equation-cpp/README.md

 # fem-wave-equation-cpp
- Finite element solver for the 2D heat equation in C++
+ Finite element solver for the 2D wave equation in C++